ignotusverum/ignotusverum/README.md

 **Hi, I'm Vlad**

-I am best known for creating a large-scale mobile application that is featured in Apple’s App store and used by millions of people I love leading by example and writing code, mainly playing with new technologies and showing them to my peers.
+My name is Vlad, and my leadership in developing a large-scale mobile application, which gained recognition in Apple’s App Store and reached millions of users, defines my professional journey.
+My passion lies in guiding teams by setting a strong example, especially in the realms of coding and innovation.
+I thrive on exploring emerging technologies and enjoy the role of a mentor, sharing my insights and discoveries with my colleagues to inspire collective growth and creativity.

 My [personal website is here](https://vlad.app).